HDLahlou/robotics_final_project/README.md

  - If the successor has a lower value of `f` than the current `f` of the equivalent cell in `cell_details`, add the successor to `open_list` and update the cell in `cell_details` with the parameters of the successor.

- - Push 'q' to the closed list
+ - Push `q` to the closed list

-When the search is completed, the function `trace_path` creates a list of best by starting at the `goal` cell in `cell_details` and tracing back through the parents until it reaches `starting_position`.
+When the search is completed, the function `trace_path` creates a list of best cells by starting at the `goal` cell in `cell_details` and tracing back through the parents until it reaches `starting_position`.
 Then, it publishes the path as a `Path.msg`.

 ### Sensory Controls